 Notwithstanding the foregoing, Contractor is hereby notified that in accordance with the Defend Trade Secrets Act of 2016 (18 U.S.C.
 Sec.
 1833(b)), as amended, Contractor will not be held criminally or civilly liable under any federal or state trade secret law for the disclosure of a trade secret that: (a) is made (i) in confidence to a federal, state, or local government official, either directly or indirectly, or to an attorney; and (ii) solely for the purpose of reporting or investigating a suspected violation of law; or (b) is made in a complaint or other document that is filed under seal in a lawsuit or other proceeding.

-Public Records and CTHRU: [Include if you anticipate receiving confidential information] As a public entity, MassCEC is subject to the Commonwealth’s Public Records Law, codified at M.G.L. c.
-66 (the "Public Records Law").
-Contractor acknowledges and agrees that any documentary material, data, or other information submitted to MassCEC are presumed to be public records.
-An exemption to the Public Records Law may apply to certain records, including materials that fall under certain categories of a statutory or common law exemption, including the limited exemption set forth in General Laws Chapter 23J, Section 2(k) regarding certain types of confidential information submitted to MassCEC by an applicant for any form of assistance.
-Contractor acknowledges and agrees that MassCEC, in its sole discretion, shall determine whether any particular document, material, data, or other information is exempt from or subject to public disclosure.
-MassCEC urges Contractor to carefully consider what documents, materials, data, and other information it submits to MassCEC in connection with this Agreement.

-In accordance with the Public Records Law, MassCEC generally considers the following types of information confidential:

-[fill in as necessary]

-[Include if you do not anticipate receiving confidential documents] As a public entity, MassCEC is subject to the Commonwealth’s Public Records Law, codified at M.G.L. c.
+Public Records and CTHRU: As a public entity, MassCEC is subject to the Commonwealth’s Public Records Law, codified at M.G.L. c.
 66. Thus, any documentary material, data, or other information received by MassCEC from an applicant is a public record subject to disclosure.
 Contractor acknowledges and agrees that MassCEC, in its sole discretion, shall determine whether any particular document, material, data, or other information is exempt from or subject to public disclosure.
 Contractor agrees and acknowledges that it shall not send MassCEC any confidential or sensitive information under this Agreement.

-[Always include] Contractor agrees and acknowledges that MassCEC shall have the right to disclose the name of Contractor and/or payee, the amount of any payments under this Agreement and any other information it may deem reasonably necessary on CTHRU, the Commonwealth’s online database of state spending, or any other applicable state spending website.
+Contractor agrees and acknowledges that MassCEC shall have the right to disclose the name of Contractor and/or payee, the amount of any payments under this Agreement and any other information it may deem reasonably necessary on CTHRU, the Commonwealth’s online database of state spending, or any other applicable state spending website.

 Tax Forms: MassCEC will record payments to Contractor on, and provide to Contractor, a United States Internal Revenue Service (“IRS”) Form 1099, and MassCEC will not withhold any state or federal employment taxes on Contractor’s behalf.
 Contractor shall be responsible for paying all such taxes in a timely manner and as prescribed by law.
 Contractor shall provide MassCEC with a properly completed IRS Form W-9 (the “W-9”).
 Failure to provide the W-9 shall be grounds for withholding payment until such W-9 is received.
 The W-9 must be emailed to finance@masscec.com.
 For all tax-exempt entities (including government entities), a tax-exemption certificate or IRS tax-exemption determination letter must be emailed to finance@masscec.com.